 A good place to start is by reading the useful material from a recent Chem 96 offering.

-Find out which faculty research groups you are interested in joining:
+For on-campus research, find out which faculty research groups you are interested in joining:

 Make an effort to learn about a faculty member's research.
 When you contact a faculty member to inquire about whether there is an opening in his/her lab, try to convey the level of your interest in a particular area.